 When consumed over a long period of time, alcohol can lead to alcohol dependence.
 The withdrawal symptoms from alcohol are sometimes identical to the drugs in the class known as benzodiazepines and other barbiturates.
-Often times a benzodiazepine known as Valium will be administered to an addict suffering from alcohol withdrawals for anywhere up to three days.
-However, proper medical supervision is imperative as cross-addiction is very common, and without it someone could just as easily become addicted to the benzodiazepine Valium.
+Often times a benzodiazepine will be administered to an addict suffering from alcohol withdrawals for anywhere up to three days.
+However, proper medical supervision is imperative as cross-addiction is very common, and without it someone could just as easily become addicted to the benzodiazepine they were prescribed.
 Withdrawal symptoms including psychological and physical dependence from the chronic ingestion of alcohol over a period of time include:

 - Increase in blood pressure, pulse and body temperature

 - Depression, fatigue, suicidal thoughts